 Gamesmanship has long been a part of this match-up.
 The Iranian football team endured detention at an airport in Saudi Arabia for eight hours.
 More recently, Saudi Arabia refused to play in Iran saying it was “too dangerous” and insisting the game must move to a safer venue elsewhere.
 However, every other country had played games in Iran without any trouble.

 Over the years, the two teams stayed evenly matched and played some amazing games.
 More recently, Saudi Arabia has had the edge in head-to-head competitions although Iran is generally seen as the stronger team at the moment.

 Two of the world’s most successful teams, Italy and France share five World Cups between them.
 As a result this is one of the great World Cup rivalries.

 Despite, or perhaps because of, a similar culture of excellent food, wine, and fashion, the two nations have always been rivals.

 This game, known as the Derby d’Europa, dates back to 1910.
 The rivalry has seen a number of truly historic games.

 In the 2006 World Cup, the two sides met in the final.
-The score was 1–1, the match heading towards penalties, when French talisman Zinedine Zidane head-butted Marco Materazzi and was sent off in his last-ever game.
+The score tied at 1–1, the match heading towards penalties, when French talisman Zinedine Zidane head-butted Marco Materazzi, getting sent off in his last-ever game.
 Italy won the match on penalties, with David Trezeguet missing a crucial shot.

 Six years earlier, in the final of the European Championships, Trezeguet had scored the winning goal against the Italians.
-It was a dramatic game and Italy had led for 90 minutes before France equalized, taking it to extra time.
+Unquestionably a dramatic game, Italy had led for 90 minutes before France equalized, taking it to extra time.
 Italy did not qualify for the 2018 World Cup in Russia, missing out for the first time in 60 years, and France, for one, will not be too disappointed that they’re not there.